X

 How to evaluate limits?

-The limit evaluator is designed specifically for the purpose of limits evaluation.
+The limit calculator is designed specifically for the purpose of limit evaluation.
 But, we will explain the manual method to evaluate limits.
-Below example illustrates the handbook method with steps.
+The below example illustrates the handbook method with steps.

 Example: